meteor-useraccounts/core/Guide.md

 asks AccountsTemplates to display "At least six characters" as the placeholder for the password field when the sign up form is display, and to display "Password" (the capitalized *_id*_) in any other case.

+##### Custom validation
-**Custom validation** can be achieved by providing a regular expression or a function.
+Custom validation can be achieved by providing a regular expression or a function.
 In case you go for the function solution, this:

 ```
 AccountsTemplates.addField({